Hakon/reefpoints/_posts/2012-06-11-bostonrb-goes-live.md

 We're very excited about using this technology to expand [BostonRB](http://bostonrb.org).
-If things go well we will want to invite more user groups to virtuall attend our meetings in the future.
+If things go well we will want to invite more user groups to virtually attend our meetings in the future.
 If you are an organizer of a small local group and have difficulty pulling in some of the larger names in the Ruby community for presentations we want you to leverage BostonRB.